mavryk-network/testnets/README.md

 - specify user-activated upgrades for hard-forks at a given length
 - specify the list of baker/endorser binaries to run.

-Look in any Teztnet directory's values.yaml file in [`/networks`](/networks) for reference as to how to configure your own Teztnet.
+Look in any Testnet directory's values.yaml file in [`/networks`](/networks) for reference as to how to configure your own Testnet.

-The [default Helm values.yaml](https://github.com/mavryk-network/mavryk-k8s/blob/master/charts/tezos/values.yaml) has details on every possible way to customize your teztnet.
+The [default Helm values.yaml](https://github.com/mavryk-network/mavryk-k8s/blob/master/charts/mavryk/values.yaml) has details on every possible way to customize your testnet.

 ## testnets.mavryk.network website